mdrakiburrahman/kafka-delta-ingest/README.md

 #### Sending data to Event Hubs

-On Windows, [https://github.com/paolosalvatori/ServiceBusExplorer[Service Bus Explorer] can be used to send data to Event Hubs.
+On Windows, [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) can be used to send data to Event Hubs.

 The following payload should be sent for the web_requests Delta table: